A-tG/Voicemeeter-Remote-API-dll-dynamic-wrapper/README.md

 **Basic return codes, methods and types similar to original DLL.
 Use extended class for more functionality or you can write your own.**

 ### Note for 1.2 and later versions:
 I optimized marshalling by replacing "MarshalAs" attributes with pointers and then allocating buffers on stack, and by sending pointer to a string with "fixed" statement.
-So there is a risk of getting stack overflow in some unsual cases, so keep in mind: maximum allocation size is 1024 bytes for out string in
+So there is a risk of getting stack overflow in some unusual cases, so keep in mind: maximum allocation size is 1024 bytes for out string in
 ```csharp
 GetParameter(string paramName, out string strVal)
 ```